support this site to honor a unique star in the history of talking

 Terrier.
 But his pedigre didn't matter.
 It was his curiousity and

-look as he listened to sounds from a machine that epitomized what
+famous pose as he listened to sounds from a machine that epitomized

 1884 in Bristol, England, Nipper was painted listening to a phonograph